Juniper/terraform-provider-mist/docs/data-sources/org_wlans.md

 Read-Only:

 - `additional_vlan_ids` (List of String) additional VLAN IDs (on the LAN side or from other WLANs) should we be forwarding bonjour queries/responses
-- `enabled` (Boolean) whether to enable bonjour for this WLAN.
+- `enabled` (Boolean) Whether to enable bonjour for this WLAN.
 Once enabled, limit_bcast is assumed true, allow_mdns is assumed false
-- `services` (Attributes Map) what services are allowed.
+- `services` (Attributes Map) What services are allowed.
 Property key is the service name (see [below for nested schema](#nestedatt--org_wlans--bonjour--services))

 <a id="nestedatt--org_wlans--bonjour--services"></a>